 The quantity and quality of agricultural, natural, and cultural resources in a community directly affect and influence the quality of life of its residents.
-The Town of Turtle is fortunate to be home to numerous areas and features that represent these resources.
+The Town of Clinton is fortunate to be home to numerous areas and features that represent these resources.
 These special places and features warrant our promotion, protection, and conservation.
 It is the aim of this element to identify goals, objectives, and policies directed towards the effective management of these very important resources.

-Results of the Town of Turtle Public Opinion Survey, done in the spring of 2004, report that citizens of The Town of Turtle are supportive of issues regarding the preservation of agricultural land.
-In addition, results from Turtle area residents from the Comprehensive Plan Countywide Survey conducted by Rock County in the spring of 2006 indicates that citizens are supportive of the preservation of environmentally significant areas and cultural and historical resources.
+Results from Clinton area residents from the Comprehensive Plan Countywide Survey conducted by Rock County in the spring of 2006 indicates that citizens are supportive of the preservation of environmentally significant areas and cultural and historical resources and agriculture.